 In the example below, I’m using a Paul C. Buff strobe, which is a brand-specific mount.
 This means the softbox I’m using is also a Paul C. Buff softbox so it securely connects to the light.

 STROBE LIGHTS: THE SETUP

 For this strobe light example, I setup my camera on my overhead setup.
 I used my 105mm 2.8 lens for an up-close view of the roasted tomatoes.
 My strobe light is positioned to the right of the image with a large soft box.
 This softbox helped me keep the light soft and even on the tomatoes.
 The power of the light was set at 1/3 power with a lot of power left to play with, if needed.

 My camera settings were: 1/200; f14; ISO 160.

 STROBE LIGHTS: EQUIPMENT

-In conclusion, I want to emphasize that artificial lighting doesn’t have to be intimidating.
+In conclusion, I want to emphasize again that artificial lighting doesn’t have to be intimidating and it really isn’t complicated once you dive in and start playing.
 I wish I would have switched to artificial lights much sooner, but it’s easy to get in our own way, isn’t it?
 Especially when it comes to breaking outside of our comfort zone.

 Read More About: Artificial Light Photography (How To Shoot A Bottle)